Tom Yewcic: Regular season

+Postseason

 Baseball career

 As a baseball player at Michigan State, Yewcic was named the College World Series Most Outstanding Player of the 1954 College World Series despite his team not reaching the championship game.
 After signing with the Detroit Tigers, he began his career with the minor league Wilkes-Barre Barons in 1954.
-During his four-season professional baseball career, he went on to play one game as a catcher with the big-league Tigers on June 27, 1957.
+During his four-season professional baseball career, Yewcic went on to play one game as a catcher with the big-league Tigers on June 27, 1957.
 He was a defensive replacement for the Tigers' starting catcher, Red Wilson, also a former Big Ten football star (in his case, at the University of Wisconsin–Madison), in the sixth inning of a game at Griffith Stadium in which the Tigers were trailing the Washington Senators, 6–2.
 Yewcic caught the game's final three innings, making one error in six total chances.
 He came to bat once, in the seventh inning against Tex Clevenger, and popped out to Washington shortstop Milt Bolling.

-He continued to play in baseball's minor leagues until 1959, when he switched to football.
+Yewcic continued to play in baseball's minor leagues until 1959, when he switched to football.